-While we encourage the drive to compete, to improve, and to win, we discourage premature focus on results and elite performance ambitions; more often than not, that approach backfires.
+While we encourage the drive to compete, to improve, and to win, we discourage premature focus on results and elite performance ambitions.
 If your child shows special promise, we nurture it but stay sober about it.
 As parents, it’s easy to get excited about the Olympic podium potential of a fast 12-year old, but at that age (well, at all ages really), it’s critical to keep it fun!

-Our coaches focus first and foremost on improving our young athletes’ technique in short and medium radius carved turns.
+Our coaches focus first and foremost on improving our young athletes’ ski racing technique.
 They will also be exposed to a variety of snow conditions and mixed terrain, so that they can further develop an ability to be athletic, dynamic, and make tactical adjustments.
+As our athletes become more experienced the training is more focused on racing performance.
 Training includes freeskiing all over the mountain in every possible condition, drills to isolate and improve specific skills, and SL and GS gates.
-Physical conditioning and mental training are also introduced as ways to become better skiers and faster racers.
+To perform effectively, the athletes are encouraged to develop physical conditioning, nutritional, and sports psych skills.

-While it is not a prerequisite, most of these athletes have participated in our Devo and/or Interclub Programs, or they may have previous experience as a member of another program at another mountain.
+Most of these athletes have participated in our Interclub Program, or they may have experience as a member of another race program at another mountain.
 Ultimately, each child’s eligibility and fit with the USSS Program for U12s and older will be considered on a case-by-case basis.

-Training is primarily during the day on Saturdays and Sundays, and on Friday nights, typically beginning mid-December, conditions permitting.
-During the week between Christmas and New Year’s, we typically offer the Holiday Race Camp, which is included in the Tri-State program. .
+Training is during the day on Saturdays and Sundays, and on some Friday nights, typically beginning mid-December, conditions permitting.
+During the week between Christmas and New Year’s, we hold a Holiday Race Camp.

-A typical training day begins at 8:00 am.
-Athletes are required to help coaches set up and take down courses and safety equipment, such as B-Net (as directed).
+A typical training day begins at 8:30am or earlier.
+Athletes are required to help coaches set up and take down courses and safety equipment, such as B-Net.
 Athletes are also expected to perform routine stretching and warm up activities.
-Practice usually wraps up at 3 pm, after equipment has been taken down by athletes and coaches.
+Practice usually wraps up by 3pm.

 Athletes and coaches work together to develop mutual trust and respect.
 Athletes are expected to ask questions when they don’t understand or need clarification.
 Athletes are expected to keep coaches informed of any issues that may impact training or racing performance (e.g. homework, injury, lack of sleep, appointments and other obligations, etc.).
 It is the combined responsibility of coaches and athletes to make the most of each day out on the hill.